-- 1.1: Deductive and Inductive Methods of Analysis; Positive and Normative Economics; Characteristics of Equilibrium and Disequilibrium Systems. - 1.2: Indifference curve: income, price and substitution effects, Hicks and Slutsky Approach, compensated demand curve and their applications; Revealed preference theory; - 1.3: Revision of demand theory by Hicks. - 1.4: Practical and Applications: Empirical Analysis of above theories.
+- 1.1: Deductive and Inductive Methods of Analysis; Positive and Normative Economics; Characteristics of Equilibrium and Disequilibrium Systems. - 1.2: Indifference curve: income, price and substitution effects, Hicks and Slutsky Approach, - 1.3: Compensated demand curve and their applications; Revealed preference theory; - 1.4: Revision of demand theory by Hicks.